 Newsflash!

 2026 has got off to a flying start with the launch of Pete`s Virtual Cycle to Kenya for Maasai Girls Education Project.
-Its a four year journey he`s on - not bad for a 78 year old!
+Its a three year journey he`s on - not bad for a 78 year old!
 The wheels are turning already - more info at:

 Peter Wright is fundraising with JOSEPH THOMSON MAASAI TRUST